b4dnewz/keylog.io/README.md

 ## Database

-If you want to use the MySQL database to __persist the keylog entries__ across time when used multiple times or for using the archive page to analyze your findings later using the filters, you must setup a table called __keylogs__, the suggested table structure is the following but you can adapt the sized to your needs or suggest a more optimized structure.
-You can customize the database name using the `database` options property which is an object that let you configure the details of the connection to your MySQL instance.
+If you want to __persist the keylog entries__ across time or for using the archive page to analyze your findings later, using the filters and more, you must have a __working MySQL instance__ with a database containing one table called __keylogs__.
+You can customize the database name using the `database.name` option when starting the server.

+#### Table structure

+The default table structure suggested is the following but you can adapt the sizing to your needs or suggest a more optimized structure by opening a new issue.

 ```sql
 CREATE TABLE `keylogs` (